201508876PMH/IOT-Mesh-network/README.md

 # ![Picture of shortest path](https://i.imgur.com/cF4ejvv.png "")<br />

 IOT project for semster 8 in software engineering.
 For this project the overall goal is to further understand how the WiFi mesh network (supported by the IEEE 802.11s standard) operates.
-For this and furthermore, a set of bulletpoints have been made:
+For this and furthermore, a set of bulletpoints has been made:
 - This project aims to characterize WiFi mesh networking based on off-the-shelf network components from Meshmerize.
 - The project defines a set of performance metrics and conduct experiments to characterize the performance.
 - A comparison between different ad hoc routing schemes is included in the project a preferable backed with quantitative investigation if the time allows.